kdeldycke/awesome-billing/readme.md

 ## Coupons and Vouchers

+- [CUDs vs. Commit Contracts vs. SUDs in Google Cloud](https://www.cloudbakers.com/blog/cuds-vs.-commit-contracts-vs.-suds-in-google-cloud) - Explain the differences between various types of discounts and commits in GCP.

-- [Quantity discounts on a virtual good: The results of a massive pricing experiment](https://www.pnas.org/content/pnas/113/27/7323.full.pdf) - “Implementing price reductions ranging from 9–70% for large purchases, we found re- markably little impact on revenue, either positively or negatively.”
+- [Quantity discounts on a virtual good: The results of a massive pricing experiment](https://www.pnas.org/content/pnas/113/27/7323.full.pdf) - “Implementing price reductions ranging from 9–70% for large purchases, we found remarkably little impact on revenue, either positively or negatively.”

 - [Raising Prices is Hard](https://www.backblaze.com/blog/raising-prices-is-hard/) - Backblaze post-mortem on raising prices on their main offer.
 They wanted to create an extension program based on credit system.
 This became a full-time job for a handful of their most senior engineers, and resulted in a six month project.